JabirAlam/PM981-Hackintosh/README.md

-🚀 PM981-Hackintosh
+# 🚀 PM981-Hackintosh

-EFI for macOS on systems using Samsung PM981 or PM981a SSDs (You’ll need to customize this EFI to match your hardware.)
+EFI for macOS on systems using Samsung PM981 or PM981a SSDs (You’ll need to customize this EFI to match your specific hardware.)

-⚠️ Caution
+## ⚠️ Caution

-This project is currently in development — it may be unstable on certain PCs since PM981/PM981a SSDs are not officially supported on macOS.
+This project is currently in development and may be unstable on certain PCs, as PM981 and PM981a SSDs are not officially supported on macOS.

-🧠 Important Notes:
+## 🧠 Important Notes:

 ❌ Do not delete any kexts included in this EFI.

 💾 Back up your data before you begin.

-🚫 Do not use macOS Tahoe Beta — it’s unsupported and won’t work with PM981 drives.
+🚫 Do not use macOS Tahoe Beta — it’s unsupported and will not work with PM981 drives.

-✅ Recommended macOS version: Catalina for best results.
+✅ Recommended version: macOS Catalina for best results.

-⚖️ Disclaimer
+# ⚖️ Disclaimer

-By continuing, you acknowledge that you’ve read and understood the following disclaimer and agree to its terms.
+By continuing, you acknowledge that you have read and understood the following disclaimer and agree to its terms.

 ⚠️ The process described here can potentially cause irreversible damage to your device.
 I take no responsibility for any hardware damage, data loss, or software issues that may result.
 This EFI is provided as-is, with no guarantees of stability or compatibility.

-🧩 Requirements
+# 🧩 Requirements

 🖥️ A working Hackintosh system with a supported SSD.

 If you only have one SSD, you can attempt a direct installation — but make sure to include RestrictEvents.kext.

-🧭 Follow either tylernguyen/x1c6-hackintosh#43
+🧭 Follow either tylernguyen/x1c6-hackintosh #43

 or my guide (below) if you don’t already have macOS installed.

-⏳ Patience — installing macOS on a PM981 can take 3+ hours.
+⏳ Patience is required — installing macOS on a PM981 can take 3+ hours.

-If it says “Less than a minute remaining,” it’s not stuck — it’s just very slow because of NVMe patches.
+If the installer says “Less than a minute remaining,” it’s not stuck — just slow due to NVMe patches.

-🧰 Installation Guide
+## 🧰 Installation Guide
 🔹 Step 1 — Generate an SMBIOS

 Download GenSMBIOS
-.

 Install Python (from the Microsoft Store or another trusted source).

 Extract the folder and run GenSMBIOS.bat.

-Select Option 3, then type your model identifier.
+Select Option 3, then enter your model identifier.

-Recommended:
+Recommended Identifier:

 MacBookPro15,2

-(Best for macOS Catalina)
+(Best for macOS Catalina.)

-For other macOS versions, check:
-👉 SMBIOS Support – Dortania Guide
+For other macOS versions, check 👉 SMBIOS Support – Dortania Guide

-(Follow only that page — don’t continue to the next one.)
+(Follow only that page — don’t continue to the next.)

-🔹 Step 2 — Modify the NVMe SSDT
+## 🔹 Step 2 — Modify the NVMe SSDT

 Locate ssdt_nvme.aml inside the ACPI folder.

-Decompile it using your preferred method (e.g., iasl).
+Decompile the file using your preferred method (e.g. iasl).

-Replace my BIOS Device Name with your drive’s actual BIOS device name.
+Replace my BIOS device name with your drive’s actual BIOS device name.

-Recompile and save it, then move on to Step 3.
+Recompile and save the file, then continue to Step 3.

-Example (inside your DSDT/ACPI path):
+Example snippet:

 Device (NVME)
     Name (_ADR, 0x00170000)

-Replace the device path accordingly.
+Replace the device path as needed to match your system.

-🔹 Step 3 — Edit config.plist
+## 🔹 Step 3 — Edit config.plist

 Download ProperTree
 .

-Get the EFI from the latest release
+Download the EFI from the latest release
 .

 Open config.plist in ProperTree and edit it for your hardware.

-Reference the config.plist section of the
-👉 Dortania OpenCore Guide
+Refer to the config.plist section of 👉 Dortania OpenCore Guide .
-.

 If using my Offline Installer